Nishith/kerberos_and_hadoop/sections/what_is_kerberos.md

 Kerberos is built around the notion of *tickets*.

-A ticket is something which can be passed to a server to identify that the caller and to provide a secret key that can be used between the client an the server —for the duration of the ticket's lifetime.
+A ticket is something which can be passed to a server to identify the caller and to provide a secret key that can be used between the client an the server —for the duration of the ticket's lifetime.
 It is all that a server needs to authenticate a client: there's no need for the server to talk to the KDC.